What percentage of our nation’s schools currently teach scientifically-based reading instruction?

 A study conducted by the National Council on Teacher Quality focused on the percentage of teachers in degree programs for reading certification at our nation’s education colleges that are being taught scientifically-based reading instruction.
 The name of the report published in 2006 is What Education Schools Aren’t Teaching About Reading and What Elementary Teachers Aren’t Learning.
-The same organization published a continuation of this study in 2016 titled A Closer Look at Early Reading Undergraduate Elementary Programs.
+The same organization in 2016 published a re-evaluation and update to their 2006 report titled A Closer Look at Early Reading Undergraduate Elementary Programs.

 Original 2006 Report Abstract